 Source: Owl Labs, Global Workplace Analytics and World Economic Forum

 Performance of remote teams and virtual talent can be frustrating and disappointing unless the right culture is created.

 From my many years of experience working with remote teams and virtual talent I believe two key elements must be put in place by leadership.

 The two elements I have found to be essential to getting the bests results from remote and virtual talent are:

 Do you have a fully-remote company?

-Does your organization employ virtual talent and teams?
+Or, does your organization employ virtual talent and teams?

 Whether you are new to hiring or managing virtual talent, or independent consultants that work remotely, or whether you’ve been doing it for years, Human AI can be highly effective in elevating the performance of your teams and talent.